joowoonk/textagram-be/README.md

 </br>
 No token or request body required.

-When successful will return status code of 200 (OK) and the photo object.
-The photo by id endpoint includes the post details as well as the total of votes (up votes - down votes), and array of comments.
+When successful will return status code of 200 (OK) and the posts object.
+The posts by id endpoint includes the post details as well as the total of votes (up votes - down votes), and array of comments.

 ```json
 {